Home

 Bearded Dragons are definitely one of the best pet lizards you can own.
 They are relatively easy to care for, and can have a really nice disposition.

-They can grow to a length of 24 inches, but usually wind up in the range of 16 to 22 inches.
+They can grow to a length of 23 inches, but usually wind up in the range of 16 to 22 inches.
 Be sure to check out the Lizard store for several fun bearded dragon products.

-For successful bearded dragon care -be sure and get one that's been bred in captivity, as the ones caught in the wild can be unpredictable and difficult to keep healthy.
+For successful bearded dragon care -be sure and get one that's been bred in captivity, as the ones caught in the wild apparently can be unpredictable and difficult to keep healthy.

 Before you purchase a lizard make sure there is a vet in your area that has experience with reptiles.
 These bearded dragon facts will help you, but a qualified veterinarian will make sure you succeed in giving proper bearded dragon care.